-Excerpt from Chapter 2: "Samantha's Dream"
+Excerpt from Chapter 3: "Samantha's Dream"

-You are seeing this realm but in a dream.
-One day you shall arrive here, but for now, you view a shadow of the future.”
+You are seeing this present realm but in a dream.
+One day you shall arrive, but for now, you view a shadow of the future.”

 “Is this a prophecy?”
-Samantha questioned.
+Samantha questioned, glancing around.

 “Perhaps.”
 The man smiled slightly.
 “Take care which book you peruse, Miss Harris.
 Only one may be chosen in the Library of the Infinite, and it is not that volume which you will seek.”

 “Why am I here?”
 Samantha asked, withdrawing her hand from the tome.

 “In a way, everything is connected.”
 The librarian crossed his arms.
 “One day, others carrying the orbs will find the answers you seek.
 For now, simply know that one of your own shall betray you.
 A Starganaut will turn against his fellow orb-bearers.
 When you face him, it will be the end of the Starganauts.
 Yet face him you must.”